ChangePlusPlusVandy/tcba/README.md

 npx prisma generate
 ```

-Default config works for local development.
 The backend connects to localhost:5432 by default.

 ## Notes